Wake Up and Smell the Oils with Aromatherapy

 Scientific basis for essential oil benefits

-- Lemon Oil is helpful for those that have issues with asthma and sleeping problems.
+Lemon essential oil: This is helpful for those who have issues with asthma and sleeping problems.
 When inhaled it can also boost the immune system and is great for boosting dull looking skin and hair when used topically.

-- Rose Oil – some studies have shown that rose oil has been helpful as a component in the treatment of depression.
+Rose essential oil: Some studies have shown that rose oil has been helpful as a component in the treatment of depression.
 When inhaled it can also boost libido and is a great natural treatment for acne when used topically.

-- Lavender Oil – Rub a bit of this on your skin and it works as an effective natural bug repellant.
-Along with this neat use, Lavender oil is also known as one of the better oils to treat some of the classic essential oil go-tos like helping with sleep, stress, anxiety and acne.
+Lavender essential oil: Rub a bit of this on your skin and it works as an effective natural bug repellant.
+Along with this use, lavender oil is also known as one of the better oils to help with sleep, stress, anxiety and acne.

-Aromatherapy can be practiced at home, but it’s always a good idea to kick-start the process with a qualified aromatherapist – 40 oils, all with different names and purposes can seem a little daunting.
+Aromatherapy can be practiced at home in moderation but it’s always a good idea to kick-start the process with a qualified aromatherapist.
 Before treating you, an aromatherapist will work to understand your physical and mental health on a holistic level.
-This will allow them to give you a more fulfilling treatment tailored to you as an individual.
-At Avaana, we can connect you with an experienced aromatherapist who will apply this fascinating, age-old practice to better you overall wellbeing.
+This will allow them to give you a more fulfilling treatment tailored to you as an individual so that you can experience the benefits of this fascinating, age-old practice.